 A dental technician, also known as a dental technologist, is responsible for designing, constructing and repairing a variety of dental devices

 As a dental technician you'll be responsible for helping to improve teeth and for replacing lost teeth.
-You'll improve teeth for aesthetic reasons, and work to the prescription of a dentist to make bridges, crowns, dentures, braces and other orthodontic devices.
+You'll work to the prescription of a dentist to make bridges, crowns, dentures, braces and other orthodontic devices.

 You're likely to specialise in one of the following areas:

-- orthodontics - devices such as braces to straighten teeth, using metal or plastic
+- orthodontics - devices such as braces to straighten teeth and mouth guards

 - maxillofacial - reconstruction of faces damaged by disease or an accident.
 You could work in hospital oral surgeries, burns units and cancer units.

 You'll work with a range of materials such as plastic, porcelain, wax and metals (including gold and stainless steel) and will need skills in areas such as modelling, sculpting, polishing, wire bending, ceramic work and casting.

 - undertake all aspects of prosthetic work including making bites and special trays, casting, mouth guards and retainers

 - construct partial or full dentures (metal and non-metal) to replace the partial or total loss of teeth

 - fabricate porcelain veneers for crowns, prostheses, implant restorations and crowns using ceramo-metal techniques